Nick Earls writes long, short and medium-sized fiction, so far tallying 26 books for adults, teenagers and children.

 Reputable reviewers have compared his work with that of Nick Hornby, Raymond Carver, Martin Amis, VS Naipaul, JD Salinger, Woody Allen, David Mitchell and Jeffrey Eugenides, which just goes to show that, if you write enough and publish enough, anything can come your way.

-He has also written for newspapers, including the New York Times, the Australian and the Sydney Morning Herald.
+He has also written for newspapers, including the New York Times, the Guardian, the Australian and the Sydney Morning Herald.

 His novels have appeared on bestseller lists in Australia, the UK and the Amazon Kindle Store.

 He was born in Northern Ireland, but has spent most of his life in Australia.
 In 2012, the Age included him among its top ten Greatest Living Australians (along with Bob Hawke, Warwick Capper and Shane Warne …).
 He placed 12th in a 2013 poll of Australia’s all-time favourite novelists.

 Novels, Novellas and Short Fiction Collections (English language)

 After January (aka After Summer)

 48 Shades of Brown